sandboxnu/pharmd-tracker-backend/README.md

 https://medium.com/@aeadedoyin/getting-started-with-postgresql-on-windows-201906131300-ee75f066df78

 After downloading Postgres onto your machine, you will need to create a database for the project.
-1. In your terminal, ensure that postgres is running by entering `brew services start postgresql` on Mac or `pg_ctl start` on WIndows.
+1. In your terminal, ensure that postgres is running by entering `brew services start postgresql` on Mac or `pg_ctl start` on Windows.
-1. In your terminal, enter `psql postgres` to enter an interactive postgres shell.
+2. In your terminal, enter `psql postgres` to enter an interactive postgres shell.
-2. To create a database, enter `create database <database name>;`.
+3. To create a database, enter `create database <database name>;`.
-3. To create a user for yourself to use instead of the default, enter `create user <username> with password '<password>';` with your desired username and password.
+4. To create a user for yourself to use instead of the default, enter `create user <username> with password '<password>';` with your desired username and password.
-4. To give that user permissions to your database, enter `grant all privileges on database <dbname> to <username>;`
+5. To give that user permissions to your database, enter `grant all privileges on database <dbname> to <username>;`
-5. To verify that you've created your database, enter `\l` to list the databases on your server.
+6. To verify that you've created your database, enter `\l` to list the databases on your server.
 You should see a table titled `List of databases` where one of the entries is  `<database name>`.
-6. You can exit the shell by entering `\q`.
+7. You can exit the shell by entering `\q`.

 Here is a helpful list of psql commands: https://www.postgresqltutorial.com/psql-commands/